DeepBlockDeepak/my-neural-network/README.md

-# Simple Neural Network Project
+# Flexible and Extensible Neural Network

 A simple, hand-rolled neural network project for testing and exploration.